vikramjakhr/Resume/resume.md

 AGENDA is a software testing research project that focused on testing and verifying database applications and their interactions with the database.

-- **Reimplemented AGENDA**.
+- **SWING implementation**.
 Reimplemented AGENDA as a SWING application as opposed to a web app to provide a better user experience while reusing most of the components used by the previous implementation.
 - **Input data generation**.
 Improved the implementation of the fake data generation phase.